-His parents followed Subud when he was born, a spiritual movement founded in the 1920s by Muhammad Subuh Sumohadiwidjojo in Indonesia.
+When he was born, his parents were following Subud, a spiritual movement founded in the 1920s by Muhammad Subuh Sumohadiwidjojo in Indonesia.
 Hence ‘Sufjan’, which is Persian for ‘comes with a sword’.
-But Subudians are encouraged to follow a religion, and Sufjan is apparently a devout Middle America Bible-reading Christian.
+But Subudians are encouraged to follow a regular religion as well, and Sufjan is apparently a devout Middle America Bible-reading Christian.
 Eclectic?
 He also plays most of the instruments on his recordings, which range in style from lo-fi confessional to alien electronica.
 Especially banjo.

 The guy is prolific, preposterous, prosaic, persuasive, precious and profound.